phonopy/phonopy/_sources/qha.txt

 ``--pressure``
 ~~~~~~~~~~~~~~~~

-**This option is not yet well tested.
-Please report to the mailing
- list when you get wrong results.**

 Pressure is specified in GPa.
 This corresponds to the :math:`pV` term
 described in the following section :ref:`theory_of_qha`.
+Note that
+bulk modulus obtained with this option than 0 GPa is incorrect.

 ``-b``
 ~~~~~~~